tlamedia/gtm-kit/readme.txt

 = Unreleased =

+#### New:
+* New "Engagement events" settings section emits GA4 standard `login`, `sign_up`, `search`, and `generate_lead` events out of the box.
+Each event has its own toggle and defaults to on, so customers see the events the moment they upgrade.

 #### Other:
+* New developer filters let extensions tag the method, normalise the search term, assign a lead value, rename the handoff cookie, veto any event, or opt custom search templates into the `search` event.
 * Prepare the settings and setup-wizard bootstrap for React 19, which WordPress will ship in a future release.
 No behaviour change under the current React 18.

 = 2.13.1 =